SmartBioInf/PAQmiR/README.md

    * Generic sncRNA analysis: exploitation of all unique sequences (miRNA or not):
       * creation of a general counting matrix of all the unique sequences
       * annotation of sequences against reference databases
-      * cross-checking with the results of the miRNA analysis
+      * merge with the results of the miRNA analysis
+More informations/descriptions of the pipeline can be found in the [/pipeline_2_template/documentation](pipeline_2_template/documentation) folder